Private Loan Overview

 Step 2: Complete the Waiver of Federal Aid

-If you chose not to pursue the Federal Title IV assistance available to you, you will need to complete and submit a waiver of federal aid.
+If you choose not to pursue the Federal Title IV assistance available to you, you will need to complete and submit a waiver of federal aid.

 Step 3: Get Pre-Approved by your Lender